ericbulloch/kwmd/vulnerabilities/security_logging_and_monitoring_failures.md

 | Train developers and engineers on proper logging practices | Ensures logging is done securely and effectively throughout the software development lifecycle |

 ## Summary

+Security Logging and Monitoring Failures often leave organizations blind to ongoing attacks or breaches until it’s too late.
+The goal for logging is that logs are complete, accurate, secure, and actionable.
+Key practices include enabling detailed logging for authentication attempts, administrative actions, and access to sensitive data, as well as ensuring all logs include context like timestamps and IP addresses.
+Storing logs centrally, protecting them from tampering, and applying retention policies ensures that historical data is available and trustworthy during investigations or audits.

+Equally important is the proactive use of this logging data.
+Monitoring tools like SIEMs should analyze logs in real time and generate alerts for suspicious or high-risk behavior, such as privilege escalation or failed login patterns.
+Developers and engineers must be trained not to log sensitive data in plaintext and to regularly test and review their logging setup.
+Ultimately, strong logging and monitoring practices empower security teams to detect, investigate, and respond to threats quickly—reducing the potential impact of security incidents.